About Craft in Ireland

 A consumer website promoting gifts that are imagined, designed and made in Ireland by talented artisans.
 Browse by category, maker or price.
 Each piece tells a story.
 Hand-crafted, using local skills and materials each ceramic goblet, vase or serving plate is a living piece of art, made to be used.

-The Crafts Council of Ireland’s ‘Future Maker Awards and Grants’ provide support for the next generation of makers to learn, experience, investigate, develop, create and shape the future of Irish Craft.
+The Design & Crafts Council of Ireland’s ‘Future Maker Awards and Supports’ provide support for the next generation of makers to learn, experience, investigate, develop, create and shape the future of Irish craft.

 A digital resource that supports learning about craft & design for children of all ages nationally in Ireland.
 It provides support and information for teachers at primary and second level and for craftspeople delivering craft based education programmes in schools, communities, museums, galleries and other learning centres.